Amidst COVID-19, how many times have you heard someone say, "Now that I have more time, I want to be more productive"?

 47. Easy crosswords or word searches.

-48. Look through a coffee table book.
+48. Look through a coffee table book that you've barely ever opened.

 49. Cut up a magazine and make a collage.